DataDog/integrations-core/ambari/README.md

 ### Metrics

-This integration will collect for every host in every cluster the following system metrics:
+This integration collects for every host in every cluster the following system metrics:
 * boottime
 * cpu
 * disk